- Definition and Considerations

-- Proportion of stroke patients with documentation of education provided to patient, family and/or caregivers at each stage throughout the stroke management and recovery process (core).
+- Proportion of persons with stroke with documentation of education provided at each stage throughout the stroke management and recovery process (core).

-- Total number of encounters focused on education for each patient, and the time spent on patient/family education during a healthcare encounter for stroke.
+- Total number of encounters focused on education for each person with stroke, and the time spent on education during a healthcare encounter for stroke.

-- Percentage of patients discharged with a copy of their discharge plan and patient educational materials.
+- Percentage of persons with stroke discharged with a copy of their discharge plan and educational materials.

 - Change in self-management behaviour at 6 weeks, 3 months and 6 months following stroke, using validated measurement tools.

-- Quantity and method of patient education are very important elements of this recommendation.
-Measurement of patient and family education should be expanded when feasible to capture these aspects, although this is challenging to accomplish.
+- Quantity and method of education are very important elements of this recommendation.
+Measurement of education for persons with stroke and families should be expanded when feasible to capture these aspects, although this is challenging to accomplish.

-- For Indicator #3, here possible, standardized mechanisms for testing patient, family and caregiver knowledge pre- and post-education should be included in the education sessions.
+- For Indicator #3, here possible, standardized mechanisms for testing person with stroke, family and caregiver knowledge pre- and post-education should be included in the education sessions.

-- Documentation quality (generally weak) by healthcare professionals involved in the patient’s care may affect ability to monitor this indicator reliably.
+- Documentation quality (generally weak) by healthcare professionals involved in the persons care may affect ability to monitor this indicator reliably.

 Health Care Provider Information